Contact Us!

 Whether you need help filling out paperwork to report the accident or you’ve just been denied benefits and need to appeal your claim, contact Zea Proukou here.

-Even though you may have already filled out an accident report with your employer, this does NOT initiate a Workers’ Compensation claim.
-In order to protect your rights, you must file a C-3 Form with the Workers’ Compensation Board relative to your accident or occupational disease.
-Be sure to list all possible injury sites, disclose any prior similar injuries, and include any second job or self-employment information.
+Filing an accident report with your employer is NOT the same as initiating a Workers' Compensation claim.
+To safeguard your rights, it is essential to submit a C-3 Form to the Workers' Compensation Board, detailing your accident or occupational disease.
+When filling out this form, remember to list all potential injury areas, disclose any previous similar injuries, and mention any secondary employment or self-employment.

 Be sure your doctors record your degree of disability in every report.
 If you are less than totally (100%) disabled, your doctor should also note any work restrictions you have.